 Jacket surveys are typically performed by FiGS® contact point measurements using a distance piece.
 The FiGS® is held close to the area of interest for a few seconds, before moving on to the next point.
 For further details, please contact “email@example.com”.

 How do you connect up FiGS® to the ROV/AUV

 FiGS® is connected to the ROV through a RS-232 connection which is supplied by the survey company.
 For pipelines and subsea structures (two sensors used), two connections are required, for jackets (one sensor used), one connection is required.

-For working class ROVs the general recommendation is to mount FiGS® 1.5 m in front of the ROV to minimize the impact of the electric field surrounding the ROV on the FiGS® measurement results.
-The electric field varies, however, from ROV to ROV, and parts of the start-up routines in a FiGS® survey is concerned with the assessment of the actual impact of the ROV on the FiGS® measurements.
-In some cases, FiGS® have been mounted very close to the ROV, but data have been analyzed considering the impact of the ROV (increases the time required to perform the analyses).
+For working class ROVs, the general recommendation is to mount FiGS® 1.5 m in front of the ROV to minimize the impact of the electric field surrounding the ROV.
+The given electric field will vary from ROV to ROV.
+A part of the start-up routine in a FiGS® CP survey is an assessment of the actual impact of the ROV on the FiGS® measurements.
+In some cases, FiGS® has been mounted very close to the ROV, but then data has been analyzed considering the impact of the ROV; this consideration increases the time required to perform the analyses.

-2.4 What equipment does FORCE bring to the FiGS® survey?
+What equipment does FORCE Technology bring to the survey?

 FORCE Technology will bring a sensor kit.
 The kit consists of the following:

 - One (1) or two (2) FiGS® sensors, depending on the scope of work (jacket or pipeline/subsea structur).